 • Master of Public Health degree or Master of Arts/Master of Science degree in Public Health

 • Certified Physician Assistants or Public Health Nurse with expressed interest in public/community health

 • Bachelor of Arts/Bachelor of Science degree in Nutrition, Health, or Nursing

-Knowledge: Experience or interest in needs assessments, food security, gardening, nutrition, wellness, hygiene, HIV/AIDS and STI prevention and education.
+Experience in needs assessments, food security, gardening, nutrition, wellness, hygiene, HIV/AIDS, teenage pregnancy, and STI prevention and education.